KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 5. Typo: Found `Magic Mirror` in file `MMM-NextCloud-Tasks.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-NextCloud-Tasks.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-NextEvent by cure](https://github.com/cure/MMM-NextEvent)